Sub-indicator a

 Sub-indicator b

-The UK implements the System of Environmental Economic Accounting (SEEA) in the Environmental Accounts and Natural Capital Accounts published by the Office for National Statistics.
-The Environmental Accounts show how the environment contributes to the economy (for example, through the extraction of raw materials), the impacts that the economy has on the environment (for example, energy consumption and air emissions), and how society responds to environmental issues (for example, through taxation and expenditure on environmental protection).
-UK Natural Capital comprises all the ecosystem services that UK natural assets provide; natural assets include soil, air, water and all living things.
+UK Natural Capital comprises all the ecosystem services that UK natural assets provide; natural assets include soil, air, water, and all living things.
 The Natural Capital Accounts include both monetary estimates of ecosystem and other service flows, and habitat accounts.
-The habitat accounts provide estimates of the extent, condition and asset values of different ecosystem types.
+The habitat accounts provide estimates of the extent, condition, and asset values of different ecosystem types.

 This indicator was revised following indicator changes from the United Nations 2020 Comprehensive Review.
 The indicator from before these revisions has been archived.